 - Farmers whose gross agricultural income from organic sales total $5,000 or less annually are exempt from certification under NOP 205.101 Exemptions and exclusions.

-- Guidebook for Organic Certification, Answers to Common Certification Questions (order or download here) Midwest Organic and Sustainable Education Service (MOSES)
+- Guidebook for Organic Certification, Answers to Common Certification Questions (order or download here) by the Midwest Organic and Sustainable Education Service (MOSES)

 Additional Certification Programs